pkhuong/pkhuong.github.io/source/_posts/2020-02-01-too-much-locality-for-store-forwarding.markdown

 When that's too hard, we should distribute as much scheduling slack as possible between nodes in a chain, in order to absorb the knock-on effects of cache misses and other latency spikes.
 If we fail, the chip will often find itself with no instruction ready to execute; stalling the pipeline like that is like slowing down by a factor of 10.

-[^but-forwarding]: Store-to-load forwarding can help improve the performance of this pattern, when we use forwarding patterns supported by the hardware.
-However, this mechanism can only decrease the penalty, e.g., by shaving a cycle or two compared to serially writing to L1 and reading from L1.
+[^but-forwarding]: Store-to-load forwarding can help improve the performance of this pattern, when we use forwarding patterns that the hardware supports.
+However, this mechanism can only decrease the penalty of serial dependencies, e.g., by shaving away some or all of the time it takes to store a result to cache and load it back; even when results can feed directly into dependencies, we still have to wait for inputs to be computed.
 This is fundamentally a scheduling issue.

 The initial inner loop simply executes steps A, B, and C in order, where step C depends on the result of step B, and step B on that of step A.
 In theory, a chip with a wide enough instruction reordering window could pipeline multiple loop iterations.
 In practice, real hardware can only [plan on the order of 100-200 instructions ahead](http://blog.stuffedcow.net/2013/05/measuring-rob-capacity/), and that mechanism depends on branches being predicted correctly.
 We have to explicitly insert slack in our dataflow schedule, and we must distribute it well enough for instruction reordering to see the gaps.

+This specific instance is a particularly bad case for contemporary machines: step B populates the entry with regular (64-bit) register writes, while step C copies the same bytes with vector reads and writes.
+[Travis Down looked into this forwarding scenario](https://gist.github.com/travisdowns/bc9af3a0aaca5399824cf182f85b9e9c) and found that no other read-after-write setup behaves this badly, on Intel or AMD.
+That's probably why the `movdqu` vector load instruction was such an issue.
+If the compiler had emitted the copy with GPR reads and writes, that *might* have been enough for the hardware to hide the latency.
+However, as [Travis points out on Twitter](https://twitter.com/trav_downs/status/1223766684932222976), it's hard for a compiler to get that right across compilation units.
+In any case, our most reliable (more so than passing this large struct by value and hoping the compiler will avoid mismatched instructions) and powerful tool to fix this at the source level is to schedule operations manually.

-As it is, the dataflow graph for each loop iteration is a pure chain:
+The dataflow graph for each loop iteration is currently a pure chain:

              A1
              |